hrissan/smartbudget2appengine/README.md

 Exactly as DB name, encryption key is automatically transferred between user's devices vie iCloud, or can be sent via e-mail when user presser "Share DB" button.

-Every change also has special tag (HMAC) appended, which cryptographically ties together change ID, DB name it belongs to, actual change bytes and encryption key.

-So changes from other DB or changes with incorrect position in list will not be accidentally (or maliciously) integrated by Smart Budget app if sent by attacker who gets control of Smart Budget server.
+App tries decrypting changes before integrating into local DB, so will not integrate changes sent by attacker who does not know encryption key, if that attacker somehow gets control of Smart Budget server.

 Smart Budget app does not send and server does not store any tracking information (IP addresses, any information about user device, any information about user, no e-mail address, nothing).